 This type of mentoring has been done elsewhere in Whitehall – including by John Manzoni, the ex-chief executive of the Civil Service.
 It has proven to be beneficial for the mentee, the mentor and the wider civil service.

-The GSG scheme has been developed by the GSS Diversity and Inclusion (D&I) Task and Finish Group, working in partnership with the GSS People Committee and wider Analysis Function.
+The GSG scheme has been developed by the GSS Diversity and Inclusion (D&I) Working Group, working in partnership with the GSS People Committee and wider Analysis Function.

 Aims and objectives